polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 ## Motivations

 We propose here a _naive_ container-based deployment environment associated to the cookie on demand system.
 A more complete version should rely on a real DBMS.
 However, the system is interesting enough to cover basic principles of the Docker system.
-In this tutorial, we will create 3 containers (the externat partners, the CoD system and the client), and build a composed environment that bind these three images together in a single app.
+In this tutorial, we will create 3 containers (the external partners, the CoD system and the client), and build a composed environment that bind these three images together in a single app.

   - Pre-requisites:
     - docker: 1.13